The-Marcy-Lab-School/problem-set-7_1/README.md

 1. **Describe the purpose of HTTP Status Codes.
 Why are these important?**

-2. **What is the difference between a URL and a URI?**

-3. **What is the purpose of query params?
+2. **What is the purpose of query params?
 How do we use them in our applications?**

-4. **What is the client and what is the server in this exercise?**
+3. **What is the client and what is the server in this exercise?**